-DESCRIPTION: This course

-This course will train instructor in basic instructional methods needed to teach in the Cosmetologist, Hair Design, Barber, Manicurist, Esthetician and Master Esthetician and Master Esthetician.
+DESCRIPTION: This course will train instructor in basic instructional methods needed to teach in the Cosmetologist, Hair Design, Barber, Manicurist, Esthetician and Master Esthetician.

 The state mandated hours are 500 hours and this program was designed greater than the required hours to include professional development.